break2make/tutorials/parameters_for_crypto_primitives.md

 > *S = d<sub>B</sub>H<sub>A</sub> = d<sub>B</sub>(d<sub>A</sub>G) = d<sub>A</sub>(d<sub>B</sub>G) = d<sub>A</sub>H<sub>B</sub>*

 The Man In the Middle, however, only knows *H<sub>A</sub>* and *H<sub>B</sub>* (together with the other domain parameters) and would not be able to find out the shared secret *S*.
 This is known as the Diffie-Hellman problem, which can be stated as follows:

 > Given three points *P*, *aP* and *bP*, what is the result of *abP*?

+***Important notes:***
+- If Alice maliciously chooses invalid curve points for her key and Bob does not validate that Alice's points are part of the selected group, she can collect enough residues of Bob's key to derive his private key.
+Several TLS libraries were found to be vulnerable to this attack.
+- While the shared secret may be used directly as a key, it can be desirable to hash the secret to remove weak bits due to the Diffie–Hellman exchange.

 ### Ephemeral ECDH